masajid/digitalocean/README.md

 Setup droplet using docker-machine:

+Note: Nginx configurations and ssl certificates must be added manually for now.

 Initial steps:

-- copy `.env` file to root folder and change the environment variables
+- copy `.env` file to root folder and change the database environment variables

 ```
 $ export DO_TOKEN=<do-token>